ansontwk/PhasTest_API/README.md

 ### Modes:

 --submitjob - Parses the genome contig files into the phastest API.
-Only accepts .fna fasta files and the program will automatically detect if it is a multi-fasta file.
+Only accepts .fna fasta files and the script will automatically detect if it is a multi-fasta file.

 --getresults - Gets the results of job submissions based on json file inputs.
 (**Very important**) Please run this after running submit job and allow time for Phastest to run your samples.